dnadesign/dna_frontend_boilerplate/README.md

 the box.
 The idea being you can compose and reuse components across projects as a first level citizen.

 To list all the components available in helix use `helix list`.
 This list is from the local checkout of the helix binary.
 To ensure you're got the latest list of components use `helix update` to update your binary.

 ## Creating Components

-Components can be created via `helix create <component>`
+Components can be created via `helix create <component>` A component will be created in /build/components/component name and the project grunt file will automatically pick this up.

+Inside a component the following layout is supports

+    component/
+        component.less
+        component.x580.less
+        component.js
+        markup/
+            example.html

+Javascript and Less files can also be nested in folders if needed.

 ## Deleting Components